rpretzels/linkdle/README.md

 A variant of the Mastermind-style game Word-Master from octokatherine (https://octokatherine.github.io/word-master/).

-The Linkdle game features guessing the word that connect two other shown words.
+The Linkdle game features guessing the word that connects two other shown words.
 For example, connect: ALONE - NEEDY - YEARN.

 ## Rules